Phone: (801) 373-4366

 This is a pager-sized device placed into the heart ventricles to help your heart keep beating effectively.

-Special catheter-guided lasers are new technology that helps free the lead from the surrounding scar tissue.
+Special catheter-guided lasers help free the lead from the surrounding scar tissue.

-Patients lie on a table that is slowly tilted upward, used to measure blood pressure, heart rate and gravity’s effects.
+Patients lie on a table that is slowly tilted upward, used to measure blood pressure, heart rate and gravity’s effect on the heart.

 Admission to the hospital with a doctor’s order based on need of emergent, time-sensitive services.

 Ultrasound waves are used to examine the functionality of the heart and diagnose heart diseases and disorders.

 A procedure measuring heartbeat and blood pressure while exercising to determine the health of the heart and blood vessels.

 Transesophageal echocardiography is a test used to produce ultrasonic imaging of the heart to better diagnose disorders.